 - 10) Upload a detailed implementation plan to Attachment 13: Implementation Plan (see Appendix C).
-The plan must include reasonable and time-framed activities that assure that, within 120 days receipt of the Notice of Award, all proposed sites (as noted on Form 5B: Service Sites) must have the necessary staff and providers in place to begin operating and delivering services to the proposed community and/or target population as described on Forms 5A: Services Provided and 5C: Other Activities/Locations. - 11) Describe plans to ensure that the organization will: - a) Hire/contract with all providers (consistent with Form 2: Staffing Profile, Form 8: Health Center Agreements, and Attachment 7: Summary of Contracts and Agreements) and begin providing services at all sites for the targeted number of hours within one year of Notice of Award. - b) Minimize potential or anticipated negative impacts for patients currently served (as noted in the SAAT) that may result from an award recipient transition.
+The plan must include reasonable and time-framed activities that assure that, within 120 days receipt of the Notice of Award, 11 all proposed sites (as noted on Form 5B: Service Sites) must have the necessary staff and providers in place to begin operating and delivering services to the proposed community and/or target population as described on Forms 5A: Service Provided and 5C: Other Activities/Locations. - a) Describe plans to ensure that the organization will hire/contract with all providers (consistent with Form 2: Staffing Profile, Form 8: Health Center Agreements, and Attachment 7: Summary of Contracts and Agreements) and begin providing services at all sites for the targeted number of hours within one year of Notice of Award.